inviqa/harness-node-spa/README.md

 * `test:ci` - run tests. `test` is not used as it's handy for developemnt to combine `lint` into `test`, but in CI these are run in parallel

 It is also expected to use `yarn` rather than `npm` (but this can be changed)

+A config.jq resides in the project root directory, which should be used to pass in environment-specific environment variables at runtime in pipeline environments.
+This gets injected as a replacement for %CONFIG% in the index.html.

+Note, no sensitive values should be inserted, as it will render to visitors of the site.

+A recommended way to use this in React is in public/index.html:

+<div id="root" data-config='%CONFIG%'></div>

+That way you can easily look it up from the element React is attaching to.

+It can alternatively be stored as a JS global variable in a <script> block, but it's a good idea to avoid in-line scripts altogether.